Exp0Ten/atmega/notes/about_code.md

 # Assembly
-In the notes dir is a folder `notes/assembly`.
+In the notes directory is a folder `notes/assembly/`.
 This contains explanation to all of the assembly folders/projects, how they work and what they do.

 Instead in here, I will try to cover some of my assembly practices.
 I'd like to say these are good practises, but I am not the best person to judge.